billhennessy/blog-chunky/content/post/2020/how-to-pray-for-us-election.md

 On the first point, though, here's what I'm thinking.
 Here's how to bring God into the 2020 US election:

 1. Pray every day.
-For this prayer, at a minimum, pray [Archbishop Vigano's Prayer for the United States](https://hennessysview.com/catholic-prayer-for-america/).
+For this prayer, at a minimum, pray [Archbishop Viganó's Prayer for the United States](https://hennessysview.com/catholic-prayer-for-america/).
 And, if that's too long, try his prayer for the novena for the US election below.
-2. Join the [54-Day Rosary for the Election](https://www.lifesitenews.com/blogs/day-1-54-day-u.s-election-novena) sponsored by LifeSiteNews.com and approved by Archbishop Vigano.
+2. Join the [54-Day Rosary for the Election](https://www.lifesitenews.com/blogs/day-1-54-day-u.s-election-novena) sponsored by LifeSiteNews.com and approved by Archbishop Viganó.
 3. Read 2 Maccabees.
 It's not in Protestant bibles, but [it is available online here](https://www.kingjamesbibleonline.org/2-Maccabees-Chapter-1/).
 4. Pray a simple deliverance prayer that asks the heavenly hosts to dispel demons.
 (Do not attempt to order demons around.
 You don't have legal authority to do so unless the demons are affecting yourself, your spouse, your children, or your home and possessions.
 It's best to leave this to priests who know demononology.)
 If you don't know such a prayer, I've added one at the end of this post.